 - There is no tax on distributions if they are for enrollment or attendance at an eligible educational institution.
 This includes any public, private or religious school that provides elementary or secondary education as determined under state law.
 Virtually all accredited public, nonprofit and proprietary (privately owned profit-making) post-secondary institutions are eligible.

 - Education tax credits can be claimed in the same year the beneficiary takes a tax-free distribution from a Coverdell ESA, as long as the same expenses are not used for both benefits.

 - If the distribution exceeds qualified education expenses, a portion will be taxable to the beneficiary and will usually be subject to an additional 10% tax.
 Exceptions to the additional 10% tax include the death or disability of the beneficiary or if the beneficiary receives a qualified scholarship.

-For more information, see Topic 310 – Coverdell Education Savings Accounts.
+For more information, see Topic No. 310 – Coverdell Education Savings Accounts.

 Scholarships and Fellowships

 A scholarship is generally an amount paid or allowed to, or for the benefit of, a student at an educational institution to aid in the pursuit of studies.
 The student may be either an undergraduate or a graduate.
 A fellowship is generally an amount paid for the benefit of an individual to aid in the pursuit of study or research.
 Generally, whether the amount is tax free or taxable depends on the expense paid with the amount and whether you are a degree candidate.